DevExpress-Examples/blazor-theme-and-size-mode-switcher/Readme.md

     </head>
     ```

-4. Use the `--global-size` CSS variable to define the font size application-wide:
+4. Use the `--global-size` CSS variable to define font size application-wide:

     ```css
     html, body {